Stackclash/5e-vault/Example.md

 - Meta Bind (to make the buttons work and call the templates)

 # How to Use
-Update the `Add Relationship` template to pull the list of NPCs (see templates on where to edit) The buttons call the `insert-templater` command and insert the text to select the correct template.
+1. Update the `Add Relationship` template to pull the list of NPCs (see templates on where to edit)
+2. Place `Add Relationship` and `Remove Relationship` in your Templater template folder
+3. Place `npcRelationships.js` in your Dataview scripts folder
+4. That's it

+# How it Works
+The buttons call the `insert-templater` command and insert the text to select the correct template.
 Just hit `Enter` after clicking the button.
 It will display 2 input menus.
 The first is to select the NPC to add a relationship with and the second is to select the type of relationship.
 Adding a relationship also adds the opposite relationship to the NPC you create the relationship with.
 And removing the relationship also removes it from the associated NPC.